ShaneD20/Mu-Lang-Compiler/README.md

 # Mμ Programming Language
 [Acknowledgements](https://github.com/CpalmerD20/Mu-Lang-Compiler/blob/main/thank_you.md)
-## Variable Declarations
+## Comments and Variable Declarations
+For single line comments, Mu uses ‘//‘.
 There are two ways to declare a variable: constants (which are immutable) and mutables.
 Both are declared with the ‘let’ keyword and are initialized with the ‘:’ character.
-Mutables can be reassigned with ‘:=‘ .
-Identifiers for mutables must begin with "#" such as "#value" or "#name".
+Mutables can be reassigned with ‘:=‘ and Identifiers for mutables must begin with "#", such as "#value" or "#name".

 ```
 let phrase : “Hello World”;   // constant